 Stop and talk about any dramatic change.
 Now, if all of a sudden it changes the whole outlook of the solution, yes, you have to stop and talk about that.
-You might then have to re-quote the job.
-You might have to give them the new timeline.
+You might then have to re-quote the job or you might have to give them a new timeline.
 You might have to tell them that you can’t even do it anymore.
 Who knows?
 Maybe there’s something that now has been brought up that the software can’t solve or you don’t have the experience to solve.
 You might have to bring in other people.
 That’s a delay, that’s more money, all of those things.
 If something dramatic happens, stop and reset.

-Also, as mentioned with the appendicitis, also consider issues that are beyond your control.
+Also, as mentioned with appendicitis, consider issues that are beyond your control.
 We had fires in California this past year, and we had hurricanes and Houston and in Florida.
-Those things are, they stop the people’s lives, if you’re working with them.
+Those things are, they stop people’s lives if you’re working with them.
 When you’re working on timelines and you’re waiting on them, and something like that has come up, you’re going to have to redo the schedule, regroup when it comes back, and reset.

 You can say some things like that so that the client is clear, and they’re making the decision.
-They can still make the decision of, “Yeah, we are having way too many things going on at our company right now.
+They can still decide, “Yeah, we are having way too many things going on at our company right now.
 We’re going to hold, and that’s okay.
-I will pay more for it later,” but if you don’t tell them that up front, then they’re going to be like, “Uh, why does this cost more?”
+I will pay more for it later,” but if you don’t tell them that upfront, then they’re going to be like, “Uh, why does this cost more?”
 You’re like, “Well, because it took me three more hours to figure out where I even was since it was a month later when you heard back from me.”
-Well, they’re not going to respond to that as well as, again, like we spoke about before, is if you tell them in advance.
+Well, they’re not going to respond to that as well as, again, as we spoke about before, is if you tell them in advance.

-The other is to give them a way to dream, and this is the wish list.
+The other is to give them away to dream, and this is the wish list.
 This is what I was talking about when you’re saying no to the little things.
 Capture it.
-Make a list on your software, Basecamp, Teamwork, any of those, your project management software, of a place where the clients can actually dream.
-This is little changes.
+Make a list of your software, Basecamp, Teamwork.com, any of those, your project management software, of a place where the clients can dream.
+This are little changes.
 It’s big things.
-It’s a whole new module.
-It’s all of those.

-All of this requires you project managing yourself.
-Part of what I often recommend is making sure that you create a project for your business, that you have tasks that you can remember and assign to yourself and that you can remember that you want to write a blog post every two weeks.
-Make something of yourself for yourself to manage you and your business.
-You can keep your operations tasks there with any due dates and assign to you or your team members.
+All of this requires your project managing yourself.
+Part of what I often recommend for managing your projects to success is making sure that you create a project for your business, that you have tasks that you can remember and assign to yourself and that you can remember that you want to write a blog post every two weeks.
+Make something of yourself for yourself to manage yourself and your business.
+You can keep your operations tasks there with any due dates and assign them to you or your team members.

 Another tip is, at the end of each day, not in the morning, and I’ll tell you the psychology of that, but at the end of each day, look at what is on your list to accomplish versus your calendar, and be realistic.
 You can’t finish everything.
 If something has to give, figure out what’s the priority.
 If you do this at the end of the day, the psychology is, is that in the morning, you’re staring with a plan instead of spending your morning figuring out your plan.
 When you’re fresh and ready to go, you know what your main number one thing to do is.